ylzhang29/T2D-EHR-Risk-Model/instructions/SITE_FEASIBILITY_PRECHECK.md

 Complete this short checklist before constructing the validation cohort or examining outcomes.
 Refer to the root `README.md` for the full definitions.
-Document any deviation and obtain approval before outcome evaluation.
+Document any deviation before outcome evaluation.

 ## 1. Input pathway